 General liability coverage protects against basic third-party risks, such as a customer tripping on a stack of tiles.
-Bundle with commercial property insurance for savings in a business owner's policy (BOP).
+It may be required for a commercial lease, loan, or contract.

 Most states require workers' comp for stone and tile businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy covers the cost of accidents involving a stone or tile company's vehicle.
 Most states require it for vehicles owned by a business.

 This policy helps pay for repair or replacement of a contractor’s tile cutters, mortar mixers, trowels, and other tools if they are damaged, lost, or stolen.
 It's a type of inland marine insurance.